SteeltoeOSS/Documentation/docs/docs/v4/welcome/migrate-quick-steps.md

   "profiles": {
     "http": {
       "commandName": "Project",
-      "applicationUrl": "http://+:5005" // bind to all host names and IP addressess }
+      "applicationUrl": "http://+:5005" // bind to all host names and IP addresses }
   }
 }